“Learning for everyone, learning from everyone.”

 - Class visits – eg: Mary Arden's Farm, The Space Centre, Cross Hands Quarry, The Sea Life Centre.

-- Residential visit – Y6 children visit Marle Hall in Conwy, Wales, to take part in a range of outdoor adventurous activities.
+- Residential visit – Y6 children visit Arete Outdoor Centre in North Wales and Y4 go to Blackwell Adventure, to take part in a range of outdoor adventurous activities.

 - Visitors to school – eg: parents who share their skills and work experiences, religious leaders, drama groups, dance specialists, musicians.